 I love serving God in a school and church that exist to spread a passion for the supremacy of God in all things for the joy of all peoples through Jesus Christ.
 My role in that mission is to research, write, teach, and shepherd.

 The articles on my website are my “thoughts on theology” that overflow from my vocation—even when I explain why it’s important to understand direct vs. mitigated speech or how I set up one desk for sitting and another for walking!
-I add new content about once each week and typically highlight resources I find helpful and that fellow Christians may also find helpful.
+I add new content about 2–4 times per month and typically highlight resources I find helpful and that fellow Christians may also find helpful.
 To make sure you don’t miss new articles, you can subscribe by email or RSS.
 You can also follow me on Twitter.

 I earned two PhDs: one in theology from Bob Jones University (2006) and another in New Testament exegesis and theology from Trinity Evangelical Divinity School (2010).
 It was my privilege to serve as the research manager for New Testament scholar D. A. Carson for about nine years (2006–2014), which was like a young lawyer’s getting to clerk for a Supreme Court Justice.
 I continue to work with Carson to publish the theological journal Themelios.

 My books include …

 - an introduction on how to interpret and apply the New Testament (2017)

 - a study of the conscience (2016)